-- Reviews, and recommends to the Board as required, capital structure and related financial policies and long-range objectives, capital expenditures, tax strategies and restructuring projects, financing arrangements and cash or any special dividends - Reviews and recommends to the Board the authorization for the issuance or repurchase of equity or long-term debt - · Reviews use of derivative, hedging and similar instruments to manage financial, currency and interest rate exposure - Evaluates, and recommends to the Board as required, financing implications of certain proposed merger, acquisition, divestiture, ioint venture and other business combination transactions or investments
+Reviews, and recommends to the Board as required, capital structure and related financial policies and long-range objectives, capital expenditures, tax strategies and restructuring projects, financing arrangements and cash or any special dividends Reviews and recommends to the Board the authorization for the issuance or repurchase of equity or long-term debt

+- Reviews use of derivative, hedging and similar instruments to manage financial, currency and interest rate exposure Evaluates and recommende to the Board as - Evaluates, and recommends to the Board as required, financing implications of certain proposed merger, acquisition, divestiture, joint venture and other business combination transactions or investments

-Committee Members(1)
+Committee Members

-Mr. Ellis (Chair)
+Mr. Ellis (Chair) Ms. Cooper Ms. Harless Mr. Harmening Dr. Vale

-Ms. Cooper

-Ms. Harless

-Mr. Koch

-Dr. Vale

-During Fiscal 2018
+During Fiscal 2019

-Number of Meetings: 7

-Number of Executive Sessions: 5
+Number of Meetings: 6 Number of Executive Sessions: 5